 The theme designated by the United Nations for 2021 is “Women in leadership: Achieving an equal future in a COVID-19 world,” to highlight the efforts by women and girls around the world in shaping a more equal future and recovery from the pandemic.

 In PNG, women in particular face extraordinary challenges.
 PNG is ranked 127 out of 153 countries in the Global Gender Gap Report, and is currently one of only three countries in the world with no women represented in the National Parliament.
 About two thirds of women are victims of family sexual violence (FSV) and gender-based violence (GBV) and a majority of working women are employed in the informal economy where they are not guaranteed social security protections.
 A survey commissioned by CIPE in July 2020 highlighted that under the economic pressures of COVID-19, PNG’s already struggling economy was further devastated and the challenges that women entrepreneurs regularly faced were exacerbated.

 Even during periods of extreme vulnerability, CIPE continues to encourage, support, and reward women’s entrepreneurship through the WBRC.
 CIPE remains committed to realizing equal opportunity and advancement for women in PNG.

 CIPE is implementing its cutting-edge women’s economic empowerment program in PNG through ongoing partnerships with the Government of Australia’s Department of Foreign Affairs and Trade under the Pacific Women Shaping Pacific Development portfolio and the U.S. Department of State’s Office of Global Women’s Issues and Bureau of Democracy, Labor, and Human Rights to improve the political, economic, and social opportunities for women.
-The PNG WBRC now serves as a model for CIPE’s Center for Women’s Economic Empowerment (CWEE), which has launched similar initiatives in Afghanistan, Jordan, and Guatemala.
+The PNG WBRC now serves as a model for CIPE’s Center for Women’s Economic Empowerment (CWEE), which has launched similar initiatives in Jordan and Guatemala.